tripal/chado_search/README.md

     required for the search to function.

 3. Populate the materialized views by using the Tripal administrative interface:
-      3.1 Go to: Tripal > Chado Schema > Materialized Views 3.2 Identify corresponding materialized views in your 'settings.conf' and click on 'Populate' to submit a Tripal job.
+  3.1 Go to: Tripal > Chado Schema > Materialized Views 3.2 Identify corresponding materialized views in your 'settings.conf' and click on
+        'Populate' to submit a Tripal job.
   3.3 Launch the job from the console.
-This can usually be done by switching to the web root directory and issue the drush command: drush trp-run-jobs --username=<an admin user>
+This can usually be done by switching to the web
+        root directory and issue the drush command:
+        ```
+        drush trp-run-jobs --username=<an admin user>
+        ```

-           (More information about using the Tripal Materialized Views system can be found at http://tripal.info/node/105)
+  Note: More information about using the Tripal Materialized Views system can be found at
+           http://tripal.info/node/105)

 4. Visit the search page in your browse by going to the path set in your 'settings.conf' file.